 There are two common ways to do it in any DAW:

 - Aux/send method: create an aux (effects) bus, put a compressor on it, and send your track to it.
 Compress the aux hard, then blend that bus underneath the original track.
-This is the standard approach and easy to automate.
+This is the standard approach and easy to automate; if routing trips you up, see how to set up sends and returns in a DAW.

 - Duplicate track method: copy the track, compress the copy heavily, and mix it under the original.